-- Dual Degree: Students wishing to pursue a dual degree should apply to this pathway preferably prior to submitting an application for the dual degree program.
+Dual Degree: Students wishing to pursue a dual degree should apply to this pathway preferably prior to submitting an application for the dual degree program.
 If you are applying after, please provide your acceptance letter as part of your application.
 Additionally, students will need to provide a sample schedule showing the course requirements for the dual degree and a schedule highlighting the feasibility of meeting the requirements without interfering with the required MD Program coursework, which must take priority, and without being an unreasonable burden.
 Absences from required SOM or POM sessions because of such coursework will not be allowed.
 Students should also review and complete the process outlined in Section 3.29, Dual Degrees.

 Academic and Personal Reasons: Students wishing to pursue this pathway for personal or academic meetings must first meet with their Academic Advising Dean and Educators-4-CARE faculty to develop an individualized plan that would best meet the needs of the student.
 If it is decided that the option to split would be best, the Advising Dean will submit an application to the selection committee on behalf of the medical student.